New How-To Videos: Watering Trees During Drought

 Permit applications are available on this website, in addition to a listing of Local Tree Care Professionals, who can assist you in making the best decisions based on arboricultural standards and practices.

-For more information on our protected sycamore tree, please click here or visit Verdugo Park located at 1621 N. Canada Blvd., to experience the trees first-hand.
+For more information on our protected sycamore tree, click here or visit Verdugo Park located at 1621 N. Canada Blvd., to experience the trees first-hand.